alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 Connect-Entra -Scopes 'User.ReadWrite.All'
 $manager = Get-EntraUser -Filter "UserPrincipalName eq 'AdeleV@contoso.com'"
 $params = @{
-        ObjectId = 'SawyerM@contoso.com'
+        UserId = 'SawyerM@contoso.com'
-        RefObjectId = $manager.ObjectId
+        RefObjectId = $manager.Id
 }
 Set-EntraUserManager @params
 ```

-- `-ObjectId` - specifies the ID (as a UserPrincipalName or ObjectId) of a user in Microsoft Entra ID.
+- `-UserId` - specifies the ID (as a UserPrincipalName or User ObjectId) of a user in Microsoft Entra ID.
-- `-RefObjectId` - specifies the ID as a UserPrincipalName or ObjectId) of the Microsoft Entra ID object to assign as a manager.
+- `-RefObjectId` - specifies the ID as a UserPrincipalName or User ObjectId) of the Microsoft Entra ID object to assign as a manager.

 ## List inactive users